molmod/tamkin/doc/tutorial/chemphys.rst

   The method only gives the correct result when the geometry is sufficiently optimized, i.e. when the gradient of the energy is approximately zero.
 This condition will be checked by comparing the maximum absolute value of the gradient vector with a threshold value.
-If the trheshold is violated, TAMkin raises an error and your script will abort.
+If the threshold is violated, TAMkin raises an error and your script will abort.
 The threshold can be specified as an option to ``ConstrainExt``.
 The following would relax the default threshold::